MoteneJan/MoteneJan/README.md

 - 👋 Hi, I’m @MoteneJan
 - 👀 I’m interested in System Software Development.
-- 🌱 I’m currently learning python 🐍 language and Java.
+- 🌱 I’m currently learning python 🐍 language and Spring Security.
 - 💞️ I’m looking to collaborate on bitbucket | Github and e.t.c.
 - 📫 How to reach me on 📧motenejo@gmail.com and ☎️ +27 793530741.